 Despite being left unable to move, walk or talk, Vickie battled through her recovery and recently competed in a national figure skating competition.

-The serious neurological condition causes the brain to swell and can result in stroke like symptoms such as confusion, seizures, changes in personality, difficulty speaking, loss of movement in some parts of the body and loss of consciousness.
+The serious neurological condition causes the brain to swell and can result in such as confusion, seizures, changes in personality, difficulty speaking, loss of movement in some parts of the body and loss of consciousness.

 Initially her short term memory was affected, but this gradually got worse until her brain stopped being able to send triggers to make her body move.
 Eventually her organs began to shut down and she rapidly deteriorated.